 48 Pages Posted: 7 Sep 2019 Last revised: 6 Feb 2022

 This paper develops a dynamic model to examine the pricing and timing of borrowers' options to invest in a project by issuing guaranteed debt.
 Insurers face adverse selection and learn project quality from public information.
 Our model provides empirical predictions for high-quality borrowers: Learning alleviates adverse selection, reduces guarantee costs, and increases investment option values.
 These effects are more pronounced if uncertainty is higher.
 A separating or pooling equilibrium is reached, depending on the economic environment.
 Learning makes high-quality borrowers postpone investment but makes them accelerate investment if a pooling equilibrium is reached.
 Two guarantee mechanisms are compared.

-Keywords: Real options, Secured debt, Asymmetric information, Bayesian learning, Signaling game
+Keywords: Real options, Alternative CDS, Asymmetric information, Bayesian learning, Signaling game.

 Suggested Citation: Suggested Citation